Autodesk Extends 2:1 Multi-User Trade-In Eligibility to Future Renewals

 That said, we are still in the throes of the pandemic, and some customers have told us change remains difficult.
-To support those customers, and anyone else who needs more time, we are extending multi-user subscription renewals by another year to August 7, 2022.
+To support those customers, and anyone else who needs more time, we are extending multi-user subscription renewals to February 7, 2023.

 Our hope is the added time will help some customers, including governments and education institutions, manage through the next stage of coronavirus.
 We know many customers with multi-user subscriptions are governments and we want to ensure they have continued access to solutions that meet their unique needs.

 Meanwhile, in our ongoing drive to provide customers with flexible purchasing options that align value with usage, we are accelerating efforts to introduce a cloud-based license solution for occasional users.
 Some customers have shared that they have users who only require access to products a few days per month.
 We’ve listened and have been offering early access to flexible license models over the past year.
-We are building off the success of those pilots, and plan to introduce a flexible solution for occasional users in the second half of 2021.
+In September 2021, we built off the success of those pilots and introduced a flexible solution for occasional users called Autodesk Flex.

 We understand that change is challenging during a pandemic, especially with no clear end in sight.
 While many customers have been quick to trade in their multi-user subscriptions for the benefits of named users on cloud-based licensing, some would appreciate more time.
 In extending the multi-user retirement, as well as bringing to market new solutions for occasional use, we are committed to working with you and responding to your needs.